 Note: Courses are subject to change from year to year.
-A booklet is available from the French Department with detailed course descriptions and prescribed texts for the current degree programme.
+A booklet is available from the School of Languages, Literatures and Film with detailed course descriptions and prescribed texts for the current degree programme.

 IR 3400 Cúrsaí na Gaeilge

 An Chéad Seimeastar: